uds-lsv/synthetic-ehr-notes/README.md

 # Instruction-Tuning LLaMA for Synthetic Medical Note Generation: Bridging Data Privacy and Utility in Downstream Tasks

-This repository contains the code belonging to the paper "Instruction-Tuning LLaMA for Diverse Synthetic Medical Note Generation".
+This repository contains the code belonging to the paper "Instruction-Tuning LLaMA for Synthetic Medical Note Generation in Swedish and English".
 The purpose of this study was to generate synthetic Swedish and English discharge summaries that preserve privacy while mimicing the task-relevant properties of the real data needed to build high-performing downstream systems.
 The code in this repository is structured in different chapters similar to the paper.
 We recommend reading the corresponding chapters alongside investigating the code to better understand the purpose and desired outcome of each single part of the code.
 Note, that you need to get access to the datasets and several language models from external sources (always explained in the concerning chapters).
 Keep in mind that this might take a while and requires planning ahead.